Set In 65 Acres Of Lawns, Meadows And Forest With Heated, Salt Water Pool And Lovely Views

 What are the unique benefits of the property?

 Fishing in the lake - a catfish broke a 20 lb line 3 years ago!
-In 2012 we plan to set up a live camera feed from the top of the pigoniere (where barn owls breed most years) to an accessible monitor.
+There is a live camera feed from the top of the pigoniere (where barn owls breed most years) to an accessible TV screen.
 Nesting box for kestrel in the woods.
 A deep man made shaft in the woods where it is believed the French resistance stored their weapons and ammo.
 Use of herb garden - rosemary, basil, thyme, mint, tarragon and parsley.
 Wild boar farm within walking distance where you can see the young boar and buy boar products for the BBQ.
+Last but not least, for those who want to eat in and not cook, our resident guardian, Annette, cooks a mean curry!
+Alternatively, try her interpretation of a local Perigordian dish - duck or wild boar!

 Send an enquiry to the owner for booking or further information